Source: Snohomish County Auditor’s Office

-Voters are encouraged to be an informed voter by learning about the races and issues on their ballot, reading and following the ballot instructions, using the write-in line for serious office seekers only, signing their ballot envelope and returning their ballot as soon as practical.
+Voters are encouraged to be an informed voter by learning about the races and issues on their ballot, reading and following the ballot instructions, not writing in silly names for office, signing their ballot envelope and returning their ballot as soon as practical.
 These steps will ensure that their ballot can be counted without issue or delay.

 The eleven 24-hour ballot drop boxes locations are: